-- young girls and/or boys, - aged between 14 and 18 years (inclusive) for FIRST Global, - aged between 6 and 16 years (inclusive) for MakeX, - with no skills or prerequisites required to participate.
+- young girls and/or boys, - aged between 13 and 18 years (inclusive) for FIRST Global, - with no skills or prerequisites required to participate.

-We are looking for teams between 2 and 6 members (youngsters) plus one mentor (preferably with an experience in a science/technological domain).
+We are looking for teams between 2 and 5 members (youngsters) plus one mentor (preferably with an experience in a science/technological domain).
 The team should be able to work together, meet in regular moments and provide feedback of their progress.